Get Outta Town

 "Get Outta Town" (also known as "Fletch, Get Outta Town") is a song by American singer-songwriter and musician Dan Hartman, which was released in 1985 as a single from the soundtrack to the film Fletch.
 "Get Outta Town" was written by Hartman and Charlie Midnight, and produced by Hartman and Richard Landis.

-"Get Outta Town" failed to find commercial success in the US, but reached No. 99 in the UK Singles Chart in November 1985.
+"Get Outta Town" reached No. 99 in the UK Singles Chart in November 1985.

 Music video

 The song's music video was directed by Marty Callner.
 The video was shot in London and features Hartman (as a fortune teller) and Chevy Chase (as his film character Fletch).
 The video also shows footage from the Fletch film through a crystal ball.
 The video achieved light rotation on MTV.

 Speaking of the video to The Billings Gazette in 1985, Hartman commented, "I play a wizard foretelling the future.
 I tell Chevy his future and tell him to get out of town.
 Chevy's a real pro to work with."